Quaid-e-Azam Solar Park: Technical details of Phase-1 (100 MW project)

 Quaid-e-Azam Solar Park is located in the desert area of Lal Sohanra, Cholistan, Bahawalpur, and is situated around 10 km from Bahawalpur airport.
 It is the largest solar plant in Pakistan.
-It produces 100 MWp, spans 500 acre, and hosts 392,158 solar modules.
+It produces 100 MW, spans 500 acre, and hosts 392,158 solar modules.
 The project was commissioned in March 2015 at a total cost of $131.15 million plus a 25-year maintenance contract of $73 million (total contract of EPC plus O&M of $215 million),.
 An equity of 30% was injected by the owner Government of Punjab, Pakistan and financed 70% by Bank of Punjab.
 The construction of the project was done by TBEA Xinjiang SunOasis Co.
 Ltd. The land for the project is provided by the Government of Punjab at a lease of $1 per acre per year.

 The initial project plan was to build 1000 MWp across three phases of construction.
 The first phase of project 100 MWp was installed over an area of 500 acres.
 The PV area has 392,158 solar modules of 255 Wp each, nearly 10,000 solar arrays of 40 modules each, 1,400 combiner boxes, 100 centralized inverters of 1 MW each, 100 transformers of 1 MVA each at 33kV, all of these linked through a network of thousands of kilometers of cables.
 The arrays are fixed to the ground using 140,000 screw piles.
 There is no concrete foundation.
 The EPC contract included provision of a 132kV substation which includes 2 transformers of 100 MVA each at 132 kV.
 The substation area also includes 100MVA switch gear and VAR protection along with a state of the art DCS and SCADA control system.
 The 132KV electrical output of the power plant is connected to the NTDC national grid via a 132kV transmission line that runs through the Solar Park.
 Phase-1 construction was conducted by Xinjiang SunOasis over the course of three months.